All Telescope Reviews: 167 Telescopes Tested

 Dobsonian

-Known for high-quality fittings and collapsible base, it needs additional eyepieces for a complete experience.
+Known for high-quality fittings and a collapsible base, it needs additional eyepieces for a complete experience.

 Read Review